-With unit 10, rotation, you define an angle of rotation by which smarT.NC rotates the subsequently defined operations in the active working plane.
+Unit 10 Rotation is used to define an angle of rotation by which smarT.NC rotates the subsequently defined operations in the active working plane.

 Before Cycle 10, at least one tool call must be programmed including definition of the tool axis so that smarT.NC can find the plane of rotation.